dahnte/cs480/assignment2/README.md

 # ASSIGNMENT 2 - A GAME OF PIPES

-To play you need to run these two commands in the _assignment2_ file:
+Run these two commands in the _assignment2_ file:

 `gcc player1.c stringGame.c -o player1 -std=c99`